EshuShango/find-videogame-project/README.md

 - It's okay to get "help"
 - Learning takes time
 - How to Push, Pull and commit with GitHub via cml/terminal with more efficient
-- teamwork we go farther
+- with teamwork we go farther

 ## RoadMap